Lightspeed Commerce (TSE:LSPD) PT Lowered to C$30.00

 Lightspeed Commerce (TSE:LSPD – Get Rating) had its price objective decreased by KeyCorp to C$30.00 in a report released on Thursday, Stock Target Advisor reports.
 KeyCorp currently has a buy rating on the stock.

-Several other equities research analysts have also issued reports on the stock.
-Moffett Nathanson started coverage on shares of Lightspeed Commerce in a research note on Tuesday, April 5th.
-They issued a buy rating and a C$50.00 price target on the stock.
-TD Securities lowered their price objective on shares of Lightspeed Commerce from C$80.00 to C$60.00 and set an action list buy rating on the stock in a research note on Friday, May 20th.
-Cormark lowered their price objective on shares of Lightspeed Commerce from C$71.00 to C$60.00 and set a buy rating on the stock in a research note on Friday, May 20th.
-Eight Capital restated a buy rating and set a C$47.00 price objective on shares of Lightspeed Commerce in a research note on Tuesday, May 10th.
-Finally, Raymond James boosted their price objective on shares of Lightspeed Commerce from C$40.00 to C$43.00 and gave the stock an outperform rating in a research note on Friday, May 20th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating, sixteen have given a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and an average target price of C$75.89.
+Other equities research analysts have also issued reports about the stock.
+Moffett Nathanson assumed coverage on shares of Lightspeed Commerce in a report on Tuesday, April 5th.
+They set a buy rating and a C$50.00 price objective on the stock.
+TD Securities dropped their price objective on shares of Lightspeed Commerce from C$80.00 to C$60.00 and set an action list buy rating on the stock in a report on Friday, May 20th.
+Eight Capital restated a buy rating and set a C$47.00 price objective on shares of Lightspeed Commerce in a report on Tuesday, May 10th.
+Truist Financial dropped their price objective on shares of Lightspeed Commerce to C$45.00 and set a buy rating on the stock in a report on Friday, May 20th.
+Finally, Raymond James lifted their price target on shares of Lightspeed Commerce from C$40.00 to C$43.00 and gave the company an outperform rating in a research note on Friday, May 20th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating, sixteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of Moderate Buy and a consensus price target of C$75.89.

 Lightspeed Commerce Company Profile (Get Rating)